iamprabho/NFT_media/README.md

 -> We use Biconomy Social Login and Account Abstraction to avoid the recurrent use of the web3 authentication. <br/>
 -> We allow only a signed user to access the media. <br/>
 -> We use TableLand for the relational queries and the API calls. <br/>
--> We use the Chingari for the vedio media library
+-> We use the 5ire SDK for sustainable development

 # Tech Stacks

 -> NEXTJS <br/>
 -> SOLIDITY <br/>
 -> NFT.storage (includes the ipfs and filecoin) <br/>
--> TableLand <br/>
--> Biconomy <br/>
 -> Truffle <br/>
--> We use Chingari for the vedio media library
+->5ire Chain

 # Installation